Los Angeles Alcohol Treatment for Addiction Recovery

 An estimated 17.6 million people suffer from alcoholism, making alcohol the most commonly abused addictive substance in the United States.
 In addition, it is estimated that there are several million more people who partake in dangerous binge drinking patterns – drinking excessively in a short period of time for the purpose of getting drunk.
 This type of drinking behavior has been found to lead to alcoholism.
+If living near Los Angeles alcohol treatment at OHR can provide an answer.

 Alcoholism affects every aspect a person’s life.
 Some of the biggest consequences that are associated with alcohol addiction include emotionally instability, financial problems, loss of work, problems with personal relationships, issues with the law, and of course, the development of physical and mental health problems.